 - ensuring that people are assessed so that hospital care is used appropriately

-- working to improve social care support
+- working to improve health and social care support

 - broadening the Housing Options approach to make sure older and disabled people receive advice and support on the most suitable housing available